ok-ryoko/zig-notes/notes/pointer.md

 - casting an optional pointer to a nonoptional pointer (with safety checking);
 - decreasing pointer alignment, and
 - discarding the sentinel value in a single-item pointer to a sentinel-terminated array, a sentinel-terminated many-item pointer or sentinel-terminated slice.

+We can also use `@ptrCast` to restructure (slices of) compile time-only arrays.
+This functionality allows us to, e.g., index a one-dimensional array as if it were an equally sized multidimensional array.

 We can't supply an undefined pointer to `@ptrCast`.